skiadas/WebAppsCourse/notes/git_remotes_branches.md

 ## Notes

-First of all, you should have already forked the [WebAppsLabs](https://github.com/skiadas/WebAppsLabs) project over to your account.
+First of all, you should have already forked the [WebAppsLabs](https://gitlab.com/skiadas/WebAppsLabs) project over to your account.
 Make sure you have that open in your browser.

 ### Cloning

 The first thing we need to do is "clone" this project on your computer.
-To do that, find the "clone URL" section on the right side of your project webpage, and click on "Copy to clipboard" next to it.
+To do that, find the "clone URL" section on the middle of your project webpage, and click on "Copy to clipboard" next to it.
 Now open up the Terminal, and navigate to the location where you want to store this project.
 The Desktop or some sort of Documents folders would be good places.
 The cloning process will create a folder itself, so you do not need to create the project's folder, you just need to be in the location where you want it created.
 Then you would type:

 ```
 git clone pasteTheLinkHere
 ```

-The link should look something like: "`https://github.com/yourNameHere/WebAppsLabs.git`".
+The link should look something like: "`https://gitlab.com/yourNameHere/WebAppsLabs.git`".

 If you do a `ls` listing in the directory you should now see this new folder, called WebAppsLabs.
 Switch to it with `cd WebAppsLabs`.
 You should find a `README.md` file in there.

 ### Learning about Remotes

-The repository that GitHub has of your code is called the "remote".
+The repository that GitLab has of your code is called the "remote".
 You also just cloned a full version of it locally on your computer.
 We will see how to interact between the two.

 Type the following to see the remotes you have: